-BOARD SELF-EVALUATION PROCESS
+PROPOSAL NO. 1 - ELECTION OF DIRECTORS BOARD SELF-EVALUATION PROCESS

 Pursuant to our Corporate Governance Principles, the Nominating Committee is responsible for establishing and overseeing a process for annual self-evaluation of the effective operation and performance of our Board and of each Board committee.
 We use a discussion-based process, with a questionnaire to facilitate discussion, in which each director discusses privately with our Corporate Secretary Board and committee composition, including appropriateness and diversity of skills, background, experience and structure, Board training, additional presentations on various topics, refinements to meeting materials and presentation format, opportunities to improve Board and committee governance, performance and effectiveness, as well as any other topics or concerns the director may have.
 Additionally, the format and effectiveness of the evaluation process and whether to engage a third-party facilitator is also part of the review.
 Each director may also provide feedback directly to the Chair of the Nominating Committee as part of this process.
-The results of the discussions are aggregated by our Corporate Secretary then reported to the Board and committees utilizing a roundtable discussion format, and any necessary follow-up actions are developed.
+The results of the discussion format, and any necessary follow-up actions are developed.
 At the present time, our Board believes that the format of one-on-one private discussions with our Corporate Secretary is effective and elicits candid input and feedback.